 I have prepared a special web page that acts as documentation page and shows the plugin in action.

-This weekend project open and free so feel free to contribute with new features and improvements.
+This weekend project is open and free, so feel free to contribute with new features and improvements.
 You can find at my GitHub repository tagger.